UWPCE-PythonCert/PythonCertDevel/source/modules/Packaging.rst

 (may need "something-devel" packages)

 **Windows**

 Sometimes simpler:

-1) A lot of packages have Windows binaries:
+1) A lot of packages have Windows wheels now.

+  - often installable with pip (pip will install a wheel for you if it exists)
   - Usually for python.org builds
   - Excellent source: http://www.lfd.uci.edu/~gohlke/pythonlibs/
   - Make sure you get 32 or 64 bit consistent